PhilipCarroll/STRAPPI/README.md

 #### Skeleton:
 My plan is to use the home page as a window shopping element to actively entice users toward the other areas of the site.
-Users that enter the site find themselves on the home page and will naturally begin to scroll(encouraged by the content hinting concpet).
+Users that enter the site find themselves on the home page and will naturally begin to scroll(encouraged by the design concept of content hinting).
-They will discover sections that will not not only teach them what the site has to offer but actively engage them to visit the different areas.
+They will discover sections that will allow them to learn who we are as a brand, what we offer on the site and actively engage them to visit the different areas.

 ##### Some examples-
 * A snippet of a blog article with an image with a "->Read More->" style CTA that will open up the article on the blog page.
 * An image of a well known watch on a third party strap option accompanied by "->Shop Straps->" CTA button opening up the shop page.
+* The blog can be utilised to write reviews and articles on products we stock.
+A double-edged sales sword pitching the product under the guise of a blog while guiding them carefully back to the shop section.

 #### Surface: